Thoroughbred Retirement Foundation: History

 Two years after its founding, the TRF had its first retiree.
-His name was Promised Road, he was then 9, an undistinguished campaigner whose career ended with a sixth-place finish in a $3,500 claiming race.
-There have been hundreds more like him who have come under the care of the TRF.
+His name was Promised Road; he was then 9, and an undistinguished campaigner whose career ended with a sixth-place finish in a $3,500 claiming race.
+There have since been hundreds more like him who have come under the care of the TRF.
 Ron "Gibby" Gibson the trainer of Promised Road went on to teach at the facility before retiring.

-Early in the TRF's history, founder and chairman of the board, Monique S. Koehler, negotiated an agreement with the State of New York Department of Correctional Services.
+Early in the TRF's history, its founder and chairman of the board, Monique S. Koehler, negotiated an agreement with the State of New York Department of Correctional Services.
 In exchange for land use and labor at the state's Wallkill Correctional Facility, the TRF would design, staff and maintain a vocational training program in equine care and management for inmates.

-Upon the completion of their sentences, many former inmates who have worked with the horses have gone on to become productive, solid citizens and have been quick to give credit to the TRF program.
+Upon the completion of their sentences, many former inmates who have worked with the horses have gone on to become productive citizens and have been quick to give credit to the TRF program.
 The inmates cannot have committed a sexual crime or first-degree murder.
-This unique prison program has been replicated at TRF farms located at the Blackburn Correctional Facility in Kentucky, Central Maryland Correctional Facility in Sykesville MD, Putnamville Correctional Facility in IN, Vandalia Correctional Facility in IL, Wateree River Correctional Institution in SC, James River Work Center in VA, and Plymouth County Sheriff's Farm in MA.
+This unique prison program has been replicated at TRF farms located at the Blackburn Correctional Facility in Kentucky, Central Maryland Correctional Facility in Sykesville, Maryland, Putnamville Correctional Facility in Indiana, Vandalia Correctional Facility in Illinois, Wateree River Correctional Institution in South Carolina, James River Work Center in Virginia, and Plymouth County Sheriff's Farm in Massachusetts.

 The horses at these farms and several of TRF's other facilities are often so infirm when retired from racing that they cannot continue in another career.
-However, hundreds of TRF horses have been trained for second careers, as show jumpers, companion horses, handicapped riding horses, even polo horses.
+However, hundreds of TRF horses have been trained for second careers, as show jumpers, companion horses, handicapped riding horses, and polo horses.